-Term Definition and descriptions Dialysis shunt observation Physical and clinical evaluation of the dialysis shunt to maintain vascular access and identify complications.
+Term Definition and descriptions Physical and clinical evaluation of the dialysis shunt to maintain vascular access and identify complications.
 Observation includes:

-Visual inspection for signs of bleeding, bruising, swelling, or infection; Palpation for evidence of stenosis or thrombosis; Listening with a stethoscope to identify any changes in the vascular sounds; Clinical tests, like color flow doppler, static venous pressure, on-line clearance/access flow tests.
-Also referred to as monitoring and surveillance of vascular access for dialysis.
-J-tube (jejunostomy tube) A soft, flexible tube placed through the skin into the small intestine, which is used to deliver food, medicine, or both.
+of vascula red to as monitoring and surveillance ar access for dialysis. bruis Palp thror Liste char Clini vence flow al inspection for signs of bleeding, sing, swelling, or infection; bation for evidence of stenosis or mbosis; ening with a stethoscope to identify any nges in the vascular sounds; ical tests, like color flow doppler, static bus pressure, on-line clearance/access tests.